OooShiny-Community/migration/README.md

  - Member’s can invite other members
  - Avoiding any third-party solutions that eventually become disrupted and we have to move again.

-See main [#1 Discourse Installation Progress](https://github.com/OooShiny-Community/migration/issues/1) for more details and view [Log](https://github.com/OooShiny-Community/migration/blob/master/LOG.md) and [Issues](https://github.com/OooShiny-Community/migration/issues) to track progress.
+See main [#1 Discourse Installation Progress](https://github.com/OooShiny-Community/migration/issues/1) for more details and [Issues](https://github.com/OooShiny-Community/migration/issues) to track progress.